 Ironically, by exposing challenges and being open about roadblocks, teams often find that they are granted more autonomy.
 Leaders can see that the team is mature, self-aware, and capable of managing their successes and setbacks.

-Actionable Step: During Sprint reviews and retrospectives, be honest about challenges.
+Actionable Step: During Sprint Reviews and Retrospectives, be honest about challenges.
 Use this transparency to highlight the team’s ability to reflect, learn, and adjust.
 This transparency earns trust and, ultimately, more decision-making power.

 3. Data-Driven Transparency Builds Confidence